KorfLab/grimoire/TUTORIAL.md

 	brew install graphviz     # Mac via homebrew

-To make sure the `grimoire` pacakage and its dependencies are installed correctly, run the unit tests.
+To make sure the `grimoire` pacakage and its dependencies are installed correctly, run the unit tests in the grimoire root directory.

 	python3 setup.py test

-If any of the tests fail, it may be because one of the python library is missing or the graphviz executables are not in your `PATH`.
+If any of the tests fail, it may be because one of the python libraries is missing or the graphviz executables are not in your `PATH`.
 Fix those before proceeding.
 Don't continue the tutorial unless all the unit tests pass cleanly.